 Participation costs only cover administrative fees and the academic costs of the programme.
 They do not include costs for living, housing and travel.

 The cost of living is variable, depending on the course location.
-On average terms, minimum monthly expenses (including accommodation and meals) are about:
+On average terms, minimum monthly expenses, excluding accommodation, are about (information collected from www.numbeo.com):

 The Erasmus Mundus Students and Alumni Association (www.em-a.eu) are envisaged to assist prospective and new Erasmus Mundus students throughout the whole period of their involvement with the Erasmus Mundus Master programme.

-Student’s Guides to assist FRP++ applicants and students are under preparation by the Full Partner Institutions and will be available soon!
+Student’s Guides to assist FRP++ applicants and students are available here: